Breadcrumb

 Only some whistleblower reports result in a formal investigation.
 All reports are reviewed and assessed to determine the appropriate response; see FAQ #3 below.
 Some examples of situations in which a formal investigation may not conducted are:

-• if the report alleges misconduct that is deemed unlikely to continue or recur; for example, if the alleged subject is a person who is no longer a UCR employee or affiliate.
+• the report alleges misconduct that is deemed unlikely to continue or recur; for example, if the alleged subject is a person who is no longer a UCR employee or affiliate.

 • the report is not credible on its face.